 How do I file a complaint against a judge?

-The Judicial Standards Commission, which is the only state agency with the responsibility to investigate complaints about judicial misconduct or disability, to conduct hearings when required, and to recommend sanctions to the New Mexico Supreme Court.
+The Judicial Standards Commission is the state agency with the responsibility to investigate complaints about judicial misconduct or disability, to conduct hearings when required, and to recommend sanctions to the New Mexico Supreme Court.
 The Commission has thirteen members, which include seven public members, two attorneys, one Magistrate Court judge, one Municipal Court judge, and two justices or judges of the Supreme Court, Court of Appeals or District Courts.

 You may download a complaint form by clicking HERE or you may request one by contacting us at: